rsyncOSX/RsyncUIdocs/content/about.md

 author = "Thomas Evensen"
 title = "About"
 date = "2021-03-11"
-description = "My about"
+description = "Who am I?"
 tags = ["about"]
 # categories = ["todo"]
 lastmod = "2021-04-12"
 +++
 My name is Thomas and I am the developer of RsyncUI and RsyncOSX.
-The development of RsyncOSX commenced in January 2016 as a personal project to learn Swift.
-And I am still learning, every day.
-The first version of RsyncOSX was released in March 2016 and there has been a lot of releases and changes since then.
-And the focus in 2021 is SwiftUI.
+The development of **RsyncOSX** commenced in January 2016 as a personal project to learn Swift.
+The work on **RsyncUI** started in December 2020 after some thoughts about what next?
+Should I start learning languages like TypeScript and develop a multiplattform version of RsyncOSX or stay on macOS.
+I did some investigating about crossplattform development and I did not manage to find out what should be the right tools for such an application.
+I did also understand learning how to develop a crossplattform application would require very much of me.

+So, after some carefull thinking I decided stay on Swift and SwiftUI.
+And I am very happy I did.
+SwiftUI is an amazing framework.
+I have also learned about another amazing framework, Combine.

+Learning new stuff is very important for me.
+Learning is important to keep your mind sharp.
 I do hold a degree in computing science, but I am **not a professional developer**.
 For the moment I am a senior advicer at a university.
 I will, early in 2022 at the age of 62, retire from work.
-I am granddad to three young ones, and the fourth grandkid will come later in 2021.
+I am also granddad to several young ones.
+I am of the opinion to have a hobby which require learning is important after retirement.
+Another, for me, important activity is [outdoor life in the Norwegian mountains](https://translate.google.com/translate?sl=no&tl=en&u=https://toppturer.netlify.app/), summer and winter.

 RsyncUI is not a professional software.
 There is only one developer, me, and I am doing what I can to keep RsyncUI as stable and userfriendly as possible.
 I am not a UI designer and some user might find the UI of RsyncUI complicated and less userfriendly.